hpssjellis/Arduino-Portenta-Doom/drafts/README.md

 Note: keeping doom-oled-v001.txt not the higher versions since all edits are now in i_video.c file in the src folder.

+Getting confusing here so I made a new folder oled.

 So far pins are: